 Columnar stores bring notable benefits for analytic workloads where data is loaded in batches

-We are excited to open source our columnar store extension for PostgreSQL and share it with the community!
+We are excited to open source our columnar store extension for PostgreSQL, cstore_fdw and share it with the community!
 Columnar stores bring notable benefits for analytic workloads, where data is loaded in batches.